simonava5/fishers-iris-data/README.md

   <b>Figure 3.</b> Output of .shape and .dtypes.<br>
 </p>

-The species column is currently listed as an object.
+The numerical features are correctly identified as continuous variables stored as a [double precision float](https://docs.scipy.org/doc/numpy-1.14.0/user/basics.types.html) and the species column as an object.
 For future exploration and analyses I want to specify that the species column represents a categorical variable.

 ```python
 data['species'] = data['species'].astype('category')